LlmDl/SponsorPlugins/TownyCaptureSites.md

-    regenerate - Uses the snapshot to regenerate a CaptureSite at your location. removecooldown - Removes the after-battle cooldown on a CaptureSite at your location. removedefender - Removes the defending town on a CaptureSite at your location. removesite - Removes a CaptureSite at your location.
+    regenerate - Uses the snapshot to regenerate a CaptureSite at your location. removecooldown - Removes the after-battle cooldown on a CaptureSite at your location. removedefender - Removes the defending town on a CaptureSite at your location. togglehomeblock - Toggles whether the CaptureSite HP is affected only in the homeblock, or site-wide. removesite - Removes a CaptureSite at your location.

 /ta reload townycapturesites - reloads the lang file, config file and database.